microsoft/PowerPlatformConnectors/certified-connectors/JotForm Enterprise/readme.md

 ## Pre-requisites
 You will need the following to proceed:
- - A Microsoft PowerApps or Microsoft Flow plan with custom connector feature
+ - A Microsoft Power Apps or Power Automate plan with custom connector feature
  - [JotForm Enterprise](https://www.jotform.com/enterprise/) Account

 ## Supported Operations